-Mario is a second year electrical engineering student at Georgia Tech.
-As the team’s electrical lead, he oversees the design and implementation of all electrical systems for GTSR’s solar car, ensuring that all regulatory standards are met.
-Mario is passionate about renewable energy, and hopes to one day apply his GTSR experiences in the amplification of public transport.
+Mario is a third-year electrical engineering student at Georgia Tech.
+As the team’s Electrical Lead, he oversees the design and implementation of all electrical systems for GTSR’s solar car, ensuring that all regulatory standards are met.
+Mario is passionate about renewable energy and hopes to one day apply his GTSR experiences to the amplification of public transport.
 Outside of Solar Racing, he enjoys biking, playing Mario Kart with friends, and learning about electric motors and power electronics.

 Daniel Cox | Batteries & BMS Lead

-Daniel is a second-year year Nuclear Engineering and Physics student hoping to work in the nuclear industry.
-As batteries lead, he manages all projects related to the car’s battery pack and the systems associated with that.
+Daniel is a third-year Nuclear Engineering and Physics student hoping to work in the nuclear industry.
+As Batteries Lead, he manages all projects related to the car’s battery pack and the systems associated with that.
 If he is not designing a PCB, he is probably cooking or troubleshooting his physics simulation code.